Determination of hydrogen concentration in solids by transmission ERDA under nuclear-elastically enhanced recoiling of H by 8 and 9 MeV He: Results and discussion

 Figure \ref{fig-2} shows the energy spectra of recoil H measured using 8 and 9 MeV He$^{2+}$ for the stacked PPS--Al samples.
 The absence of PPS/Al(50) data for 9 MeV He is because the incident He can pass through the sample and certainly damage the detector.
 The sharp peaks in the spectra originate from recoil H in the PPS film.
 The peak energies for 8 MeV He$^{2+}$ agree with the previously observed values \cite{Kud2021}.
 These peak energies can be reproduced with a discrepancy of only 0.6\% by the evaluations of energy losses in PPS and Al, in which the straight path approximation and the stopping powers by SRIM are employed.
 On the other hand, the similar evaluations for 9 MeV underestimate the peak energies by 1.2\%, corresponding to $\sim$40 keV, which is not negligible in comparison with the energy resolution of the detector 33 keV, as noted earlier.
 Nevertheless, such discrepancies with the peak energies do not affect the present analysis of the experimental data.

-Since the PPS thickness (1.35\,$\mu$m) cannot be resolved with the depth resolution, 1.5--1.6 $\mu$m, of the present T-ERDA \cite{Kud2021}, the areas under the peaks are considered to determine the number density of H in PPS.
+Since the PPS thickness (1.35\,$\mu$m) cannot be resolved with the depth resolution, 1.5--1.6 $\mu$m, of the present T-ERDA \cite{Kud2021}, the areas under the peaks are considered to determine the H concentration in PPS.
 In this case, the slight and approximately uniform background yield originating probably from He--Al nuclear reactions must be subtracted from every spectrum.
-The data for the five different experimental conditions, each providing the number density of H independently, are useful to confirm the consistency and reliability of the present analysis procedure.
+For each spectrum, the background was subtracted by assuming the straight-line background connecting the ends of low- and high-energy tails of the H peak, which are well recognized in the spectrum.
+In every case, the area under the H peak includes the background yield of 2--10\%.
+Since the background yield determined in such manner has typical uncertainty of $\pm 10$\%, the uncertainty of the H yield after background subtraction should be at most 10\%$\times$10\%, i.e., 1\%.
+The data for the five different experimental conditions, shown in table 2, each providing the H concentration in PPS, are useful to confirm the consistency and reliability of the present analysis procedure.